julionm/rust-studies/README.md

 - Study at least 1 hour of Rust (or Haskell) everyday
 - Think a way to automatize some of the updates using Rust

+> CURRENT DAYS OF CODE: 9

 # Rust Knowledge

-> Current Book Chapter: 15.2
+> Current Book Chapter: 15.3

 Some questions I asked myself, to keep track of what I was learning through the reading of ‘’The Rust Programming Language", available at: https://doc.rust-lang.org/book/.